FAQs about the Youth Risk Behavior Survey

 Are individual students tracked over time to see how their behavior changes?
 No. Surveys are not linked to individual students.
 Individually identifying information is not collected from students.

 Is participation voluntary?
 Yes.
-If a student’s class was randomly selected to be a part of the survey sample, then the students’ parents or guardians will receive a letter of notification and an “opt-out” form to complete if they do not want their student to participate.
+If a student’s class was randomly selected to be a part of the survey sample, then the students’ parents or guardians receive a letter of notification with the option to “opt-out” their student from participation.
 If a parent or guardian elects to opt-out, the student will be assigned an alternative activity.

 How was the survey developed?
-The core of the Youth Risk Behavior Survey is developed by the Centers for Disease Control (CDC).
-The Partnership adds or deletes particular supplemental questions to the survey based upon past results and feedback from Arlington Public Schools, Arlington County and community stakeholders about any trends or challenges seen to be emerging in Arlington.
+The of the Youth Risk Behavior Survey is developed by the Centers for Disease Control (CDC).
+From 2004-2017 the Partnership administered their own survey and tailored some content based upon past results and feedback from Arlington Public Schools, Arlington County and community stakeholders about any trends or challenges seen to be emerging in Arlington.
+Beginning in October 2017 Arlington will partner with the Virginia Department of Health (VDH) to administer the state’s survey tool to reduce duplication and survey fatigue, and align with state and national trends.

 Is the survey valid and reliable?
 Yes.
 To ensure comparability, questions included are typically the same as those asked in previous surveys.
 The survey meets scientific standards of reliability and validity.
 Mechanisms are incorporated to detect invalid responses to survey questions.